julianatavora/MOSAIC/README.md

 └── Array_h(...)                  % builds the known-term array for the LMI system
 ```

-If you split these into standalone files (e.g., matching an earlier repository layout with `phyto_avg_field.m` and `weight_asses_field.m` as separate files), update this section accordingly.

 ## Computational Notes

 For image inversions, the algorithm evaluates every combination of: